KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-Tested with Ganyu, no artifact, R1 Amos, c6 and level 8 talent. consistent 889 dmg with 2090 Bloom in the first video.
-After the initial charged shot, the resulting Bloom dmg did not change at close range meaning that the Cryo shred was applied to the first Bloom. by running maths, we found out that the Bloom has 0.3 travel time. \(204.8% x 1.12 x 0.9\)/\(348.16% x \(1.12 + 0.24\) x 1.025\) = 889/2090.
+Tested with Ganyu, no artifact, R1 Amos, c6 and level 8 talent. consistent 889 DMG with 2090 Bloom in the first video.
+After the initial charged shot, the resulting Bloom DMG did not change at close range meaning that the Cryo shred was applied to the first Bloom. by running maths, we found out that the Bloom has 0.3 travel time. \(204.8% x 1.12 x 0.9\)/\(348.16% x \(1.12 + 0.24\) x 1.025\) = 889/2090.

 [Video 1](https://youtu.be/j1wfYTOYkDQ); [Video 2](https://youtu.be/JdyEOE2zECI)